Henry de Lacy, Earl of Lincoln

 Henry de Lacy, Earl of Lincoln (c.
 1251 – February 1311), Baron of Pontefract, Lord of Bowland, Baron of Halton and hereditary Constable of Chester, was an English nobleman and confidant of King Edward I. He served Edward in Wales, France, and Scotland, both as a soldier and a diplomat.
 Through his mother he was a great-grandson of Amadeus IV, Count of Savoy.
 He is the addressee, or joint composer, of a poem (a tenson) by Walter of Bibbesworth about crusading, La pleinte par entre missire Henry de Lacy et sire Wauter de Bybelesworthe pur la croiserie en la terre seinte.

 Origins

 Henry was the son and heir of Edmund de Lacy, Baron of Pontefract (c.
 1230–1258) (eldest son and heir apparent of John de Lacy, Earl of Lincoln (c.
-1192–1240) and his wife Margaret de Quincy suo jure Countess of Lincoln (c.
-1206–1266)) by his wife Alice of Saluzzo, a Savoyard noblewoman descended from Amadeus IV, Count of Savoy.
+1192–1240) and Margaret de Quincy suo jure Countess of Lincoln (c.
+1206–1266)) by his wife Alice of Saluzzo, a Savoyard noblewoman descended from Amadeus IV, Count of Savoy, of the Royal House of Savoy.
+Alice was the daughter of Manfred III of Saluzzo.